j-rob16/j-rob16/README.md

 ## Hi, I'm James 👋

-I'm an aspiring Software Developer, currently studying with CodeClan.
+I'm a junior Software Developer, currently studying with CodeClan.
 A highly motivated software developer student, aiming to kickstart my career in a field that offers me the chance to be intellectually stimulated while continuing to develop my skills as a lifelong learner.

 <hr>